Modifying an Existing Training Plan

 These changes include anything on the Training Plan Scheduling tab and also the Settings tab.

 In order for the changes you are making to affect all Learners, a setting must be enabled within your site.
 To enable this setting, you must be logged in as an Administrator.

 ** You do not need to enable this setting if you are updating your Modules list (swapping, adding, or deleting Modules in the Training Plan)**

-Click the Settings tab on the navigation bar.
-This will default to the Site Properties Settings page.
+Click the Settings tab > Site Properties > Settings.
 Scroll down to the section labeled "Miscellaneous Site Settings" and look for the "Allow changes to Training Plan properties to affect all enrolled Learners."

-Check this box, and click Save at the top of the screen.
-This means that any changes you make to your training plans will affect all currently enrolled Learners.
+Check this box, scroll back to the top of the screen and click Save.
+This means that any scheduling or settings changes you make to your training plans will affect all currently enrolled Learners.
 If this box is not checked, any changes you make to your training plans will only affect Learners who are enrolled after the changes are made.

 For example, if John Doe completed a course in March 2014 that was set to recur every 365 days from the day he completed it, and the training plan has been changed to rollover every 730 days, the system will not look back to his completion date and change it to reflect the new training plan changes unless the box is checked.

 Please Note: It is strongly recommended that you return to the Settings tab to uncheck the "Allow changes to training plan properties to affect all enrolled Learners" box after you have made and saved changes to your training plan.